-All of us can remember those first moments of clear presence when we realized there is a path to inner freedom.
+All of us can remember those first moments of clear presence and mindfulness when we realized there is a path to inner freedom.

 Once that switch goes off our perspective on the world changes.
 And it is only then that we can actually begin to look at our life from a different vantage point.
 We start to look at ways to get free inside instead of getting more stuck.

 Self-awareness gives us a vantage point or a perspective on reality that goes beyond the senses and the mind.
 It opens the possibility that other planes of consciousness are just as real as this physical plane that we have become habituated to.
 How do we know that?
 Perhaps we had an ineffable experience through a piece of music, literature, or took a psychedelic, or were out in nature, or were inspired by somebody more free and not so caught in the material world.

 A revelatory experience like that can lead us to want more of that precious feeling of being aware and awake.
 As we become more aware we are motivated to live more in the moment, which is how mindfulness practice can help.
 With this first flash of self-awareness we can reflect, “Okay, what is mindfulness?
 How is it going to help me get my life in balance?”

 Self-awareness is exploring our own identity.
 Everyone needs to find their true identity, their real self, the basic reason why we’re here, our raison d’etre.
 It’s part of being human, the ever-present question mark behind our life, behind every breath.
 The core question of human existence is, who are we really?